 We all have our strengths and Recurrent’s strength is understanding EV batteries!
-For the last year we have been helping EV owners monitor their car batteries, and this chart shows the beginning of our battery degradation monitoring for the Bolt electric vehicles in our community.
+Our research shows the beginning of our battery degradation monitoring for the Bolt electric vehicles in our community.
 This data is live from Recurrent’s battery tracking research, and as such, represents real vehicles.
 We know that in new EVs, there is an initial drop off in range.
 This is expected in all lithium ion batteries and means that the battery chemistry is settling into its long-term state.
 After this initial drop, range estimates (and battery health) tend to fall into a steady but slow decline.

 "It's fun to drive and very comfortable.
 It's been quite a while since I've chosen to drive my car somewhere just to drive it, but I do it with my Bolt, so it's brought the joy of driving back for me."